sxie22/GASP-python/docs/usage.md

    * **E_sub_prim**

 Specifies the total energy of the primitive substrate slab calculation.
-Use the same **sd_layers** while relaxing the primitive substrate.
+Use the relaxed structure from this calculation as the substrate structure (POSCAR_sub).
 This parameter is mandatory for interface geometry.

    * **n_sub_prim**